-- 2. Guide the tip of the array toward the cochleostomy or round window using AOS forceps to hold the electrode by the handle.
-The Electrode Claw can also be used to help guide the electrode. - 3.
-Begin slowly inserting the electrode, ensuring that the half-band electrode contacts remain oriented toward the modiolus.
-The handle can be used to identify electrode orientation, as it is located on the opposite side of the electrode contacts. - 4.
-Continue inserting the electrode to a suitable depth using the white markers located at 20 mm and 25 mm on the electrode as a guide. - The maximum recommended insertion depth is 25 mm.
-It is not necessary to insert the electrode to the maximum depth of 25 mm.
+- 4. Continue inserting the electrode to a suitable depth using the white marker located at 20 mm on the electrode as a guide. - The maximum recommended insertion depth is 20 mm.
+It is not necessary to insert the electrode to the maximum depth of 20 mm.
 Partial insertion is better than forcing the electrode beyond the point of first resistance. - 5.
-Stabilise the lead to prevent movement of the electrode in the cochlea.
+Continue to hold the array in position with the forceps.